recalbox/recalbox-manager/README.rst

     wget -q -O - https://raw.githubusercontent.com/sveetch/recalbox-manager/master/deployment/install.sh | bash /dev/stdin --release=1.1.4.1

-This will download an install script and automatically execute it to proceed to install.
+This will download an install script and automatically execute it to proceed to install. **This procedure is only for Recalbox systems that don't have the manager installed yet**, since Recalbox 3.3.0 beta15, the manager is allready installed at ``/usr/recalbox-manager``.

 Actually the install script accept an additional argument to enable compatibility with Recalbox 3.2.11 (because it's actually the real last stable version).
-So to install recalbox-manager on Recalbox 3.2.11, add `` --compatible`` to the previous command.
+So to install recalbox-manager on Recalbox 3.2.11, add ``--compatible`` to the previous command.

 Usage
 *****